 For inhalation use only, using a suitable carrier gas.
-The veterinary medicinal product should be administered via a vaporiser specifically calibrated for use with sevoflurane so that the concentration delivered can be accurately controlled.
-The veterinary medicinal product contains no stabiliser and does not affect the calibration or operation of the vaporisers.
+Sevohale should be administered via a vaporiser specifically calibrated for use with sevoflurane so that the concentration delivered can be accurately controlled.
+Sevohale contains no stabiliser and does not affect the calibration or operation of these vaporisers.